Rushwind13/RayTracer/docs/AI_Prompts.md

 we are going to work on `Rendering Artifact Schema BDD (PixelFactory, Feeder, Logger, Writer)` from WORKLIST.md

+Examine docs/`Rendering_Artifact_CSV`.md as a read-only reference and ruleset.
+Examine docs/`SchemaBDD_WORKLIST`.md as the current worklist we will update as we complete. list the 9 categories of `Rendering Artifact Schema BDD (PixelFactory, Feeder, Logger, Writer)`, category names only.

-Examine WORKLIST.md (recall Housekeeping rules), find this BDD effort (The BDD effort has an opening paragraph, and then 9 following categories; list them, category names only), note the state of code and tests in the local repo, and surface a list of 3 next steps
+note the state of code and tests in the local repo, surface any needed updates to `SchemaBDD_WORKLIST`, and surface a list of 3 next steps